How do you deal with online trolls?

 1.3 Nurture a Brand Community

-Nothing will protect your brand better than nurturing a positive and ongoing conversation across all your social channels.
-When the shit hits the fan, it’s crucial to have your community be taking your side.
+When the shit hits the fan, having your community take your side is crucial.
 And if they favour your brand’s online environment, they won’t easily allow online trolls to destroy what they’ve helped build.

 1.4 Use Social Tech Strategically